nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

  entry that has the new review.
 The `edit` coammand calls `Model#setEntry()`, which calls `ModelManager#setEntry()`, that calls `FoodDiary#setEntry()` to eventually change the target entry with a new entry.

-The following sequence diagram shows how Revise feature works:
+The following sequence diagram shows how Edit feature works:
 ![Edit Sequence Diagram](images/EditSequenceDiagram.png)

-The following activity diagram summarises the events that take place when a user executes the Revise
+The following activity diagram summarises the events that take place when a user executes the `edit`
 command:
 ![Edit Activity Diagram](images/EditActivityDiagram.png)